buttonsbond/rfid_tray_bridge_chromispos/README.md

 The executable was tested on a Windows 11 system.
 The ini file is not required as it will be created automatically - you can edit it to suit your own needs.
 The ini file just controls the prefix and suffix added to the payload and should be fairly self explanatory.

-By default the card will be prefixed with ;BB2295 followed by the UID of the scanned card then a ? (question mark).

 The program sits in the system tray and can be set to automatically start with windows.

 The software is free but if you want to buy me a beer, here's my paypal: https://www.paypal.com/paypalme/alltechplus

 ChromisPos is an excellent point of sale software available on sourceforge here: https://sourceforge.net/projects/chromispos/

-CHANGES: version 2 - updated so that hex in UIDs are converted into decimals which ChromisPos will accept

 :-)